-The Little Book Box – Parents can subscribe to this delivery service for children, where a specially chosen books will be delivered monthly to their homes ($10 a month before GST) or a nearby locker ($8 a month before GST).
+The Little Book Box – Parents can subscribe to this delivery service for children, where specially chosen books will be delivered monthly to their homes ($10.80 a month GST-inclusive) or a nearby locker ($8.64 a month GST-inclusive).
 For more details, visit www.nlb.gov.sg.

 About National Library Board

 The National Library Board (NLB) nurtures Readers for Life, Learning Communities and a Knowledgeable Nation by promoting reading, learning and history through its network of 27 public libraries, the National Library and the National Archives of Singapore.
 NLB also forges strategic partnerships that encourage awareness, appreciation and greater discovery of Singapore’s history through its rich collections on Singapore and the region.

 NLB achieves excellence through innovation, focusing on citizen engagement and co-creation, resource and digital innovation.
 This creates learning opportunities, greater access to library resources, services and archival collections, as well as a continual development of innovative library spaces.
 Established on 1 September 1995 as a statutory board, NLB is under the Ministry of Communications and Information (MCI).